-Evaluate the site and building components to determine whether passive and natural design strategies and features are cost effectively incorporated before the active and mechanical systems are designed.
-Incorporate these features where applicable and where allowed by building mission.
+Evaluate the site and building components to determine whether passive and natural design strategies and features are cost effectively incorporated before designing the active and mechanical systems.
+Incorporate these features where applicable.

 Take into account site attributes, including climate and local and regional context, which impact the design of the building.